rustyeddy/arduinoplus/README.md

 # Arduino Software

-These repo is a collection of Arduino sketches that achieve a variety of useful tasks, but are not necessarily a project within themselves, they play more of a supporting role for the MBR architecture.
+This repo is a collection of Arduino sketches that do a variety of useful things, but are not necessarily a project within themselves, they play more of a supporting role for the MBR architecture.

 ## Sketches include